backdrop-contrib/colorbox/README.txt

 1. Download and unpack the Colorbox plugin in "sites/all/libraries".
    Link: http://colorpowered.com/colorbox/colorbox.zip
    Drush users can use the command "drush colorbox-plugin".
-2. Place the Colorbox module directory in your modules folder (this will usually be "sites/all/modules/").
+2. Download and unpack the Colorbox module directory in your modules folder (this will usually be "sites/all/modules/").
-3. Go to "Administer" -> "Site building" -> "Modules" and enable the module.
+3. Go to "Administer" -> "Modules" and enable the module.

 Configuration: